-In some cases, your provider at Elite Sports Medicine + Orthopedics might be able to repair the Achilles tendon by sewing the torn ends together again.
+In some cases, your provider at Elite Sports Medicine and Orthopedics might be able to repair the Achilles tendon by sewing the torn ends together again.

 However, if there's extensive damage to your Achilles tendon, your provider might need to use a graft to repair it.
-Tissue for the graft usually comes from a tendon in another part of your foot.
+The tissue for the graft usually comes from a tendon in another part of your foot.

 If possible, your provider uses minimally invasive techniques to perform Achilles tendon repair.
 That means making several small incisions in your leg instead of the single, long incision typical of open surgery.
 Benefits of this minimally invasive approach include less pain and faster healing.

-Recovery from Achilles tendon repair could take anywhere from 6-12 months.
+Recovery from Achilles tendon repair could take anywhere from six to 12 months.
 Many factors influence your recovery, including:

-First, you need to have a splint on your ankle and use crutches to make sure you don't strain the tendon.
+First, you need to have a splint on your ankle and use crutches to avoid straining the tendon.
 After about 10 days, your provider removes the splint and takes any stitches out.

-If you have Achilles tendon problems that aren't responding to other treatments, find out more about Achilles tendon repair by contacting Elite Sports Medicine + Orthopedics.
+If you have Achilles tendon problems that aren't responding to other treatments, find out more about Achilles tendon repair by contacting Elite Sports Medicine and Orthopedics.
 Call or book an appointment online today.